Awadh Expressway

-The Awadh Expressway also known as Kanpur-Lucknow Expressway connects two major cities Lucknow and Kanpur of the Awadh Region of Uttar Pradesh.
-It is an under-construction, 63 km, six-lane wide (expandable to 8) access-controlled expressway in India's Uttar Pradesh.
+The Awadh Expressway also known as Kanpur-Lucknow Expressway is a 63-kilometre-long (39 mi), six-lane wide (expandable to 8) access-controlled expressway which connects two major cities Lucknow and Kanpur of the Awadh Region of Uttar Pradesh, India.
 It has been given the status of National Expressway 6 (NE 6) by the Government of India.

-The expressway will connect Lucknow and Kanpur and will run parallel to National Highway 27 (NH-27) which connects Kanpur and Lucknow with a distance of about 85 km between existing and proposed parallel roads.
-The expressway will start from its junction with NH-27 near Shaheed Path in South Lucknow (km 11.000 of existing NH-27) connecting Bani, Kantha, Amarsas and terminating at its junction with NH No. 27 (km 71.300 of existing NH-27) near Azad Marg, Kanpur where it will be connected to the Udyog Path, Kanpur.
-It will also intersect Ganga Expressway in Unnao district.
+The expressway starts from its junction with NH-27 near Shaheed Path in South Lucknow (km 11.000 of existing NH-27) connecting Bani, Kantha, Amarsas and terminating at its junction with NH No. 27 (km 71.300 of existing NH-27) near Azad Marg, Kanpur where it is connected to the Udyog Path, Kanpur.
+It also intersects the Ganga Expressway in Unnao district.

+The expressway runs parallel to the existing National Highway 27 (NH-27), which connects Kanpur and Lucknow with a distance of about 85 km.

 The expressway's foundation stone was laid in March 2019 (again on January 5, 2022), and was notified as NE 6 in the Gazette of India in December 2020.
+Construction work on the expressway has been completed and PNC Infratech, the company responsible behind the construction of this project received their completion certificate on 11 June 2026.
+The project was inaugurated on 13 July 2026.

 This mix of brownfield-upgrade and greenfield project's Detailed Project Report (DPR) was prepared by Egis India Consulting Engineers Pvt.
-Ltd. Lucknow – Kanpur Expressway will have 2 elevated portions between Amausi and Bani – from chainage 13.025 to 16.400 (3.375 km) and 18.480 to 27.620 (9.14 km).
-It will consist of 3 major bridges, 28 minor bridges, 38 underpasses and 6 flyovers.
+Ltd. Lucknow – Kanpur Expressway have 2 elevated portions between Amausi and Bani – from chainage 13.025 to 16.400 (3.375 km) and 18.480 to 27.620 (9.14 km).
+It consists of 3 major bridges, 28 minor bridges, 38 underpasses and 6 flyovers.

 Interconnectivity

-It will be connected to the Kanpur Ring Road/Udyog Path.
+It is connected to the Kanpur Ring Road/Udyog Path.

-It will have a trijunction of 3 expressways between Kanpur & Unnao; Kanpur-Noida Expressway, Awadh Expressway, and Ganga Expressway.
+It has a trijunction of 3 expressways between Kanpur and Unnao; where the Awadh Expressway intersects with the proposed Kanpur-Noida Expressway and Ganga Expressway.

-594 km long Ganga Expressway runs along the northern bank of Ganges River from Prayagraj to Meerut.

-380 km long Kanpur-Noida Expressway runs along the southern bank of Ganges River from Ghaziabad, Hapur, Bulandshahr, Aligarh, Kasganj, Farrukhabad, Kannauj, Kanpur.